 When Deathly Hallows Part 2 came out, I thought that was the last bit of Harry Potter content until the inevitable remake.
 I was sad at the thought of no longer having it to look forward to.

-The first film came out when I was 7 so all my life, I spent every year looking forward to the next movie.
+The first film came out when I was 5 so I spent every year of my childhood looking forward to the next movie.
 I put off reading the books until after they all came out so I could stay immersed in the Wizarding World for as long as possible.
 I could not have been more wrong about it being the end.
-Pretty soon we had Pottermore, a theme park in Orlando, and more.
+Pretty soon we had Pottermore, Universal, and more.

 Since 1997, Harry Potter has been non-stop.
 It refuses to die.
 It can’t die.

 The Wizarding World Disappointments

 Personally I was a little disappointed by Pottermore as I was hoping for a MMORPG game.
 Then, I learned I wanted to go to The Wizarding World of Harry Potter in Orlando one day.
 Now, in a very short period of time, we have Cursed Child, the Fantastic Beasts series, and games like Hogwarts Mystery.

 For many fans, Cursed Child feels like fan-fiction, and hard to consider cannon.
 Crimes of Grindlewald broke existing cannon with the inclusion of Professor McGonagall.
 I think Hogwarts Mystery was wasted potential.

 A lot of the fanbase no longer look up to J.K.
 Rowling due to her views on the transgender community, myself included.

 As a child, she was one of my heroes.
 All the odds were against her.
 She was a single mother who left an abusive relationship, struggled with her mental, was poor, and The Philosopher’s Stone was rejected 12 times.
 It really was a rags to riches story.